Whether you're operating a small coffee shop or a bustling breakfast buffet, this guide will help you pick out the toaster that best suits your needs!

 4.)
 Usage: Pop-up toasters can be divided into three basic categories when it comes to usage:

 Light Duty: These are great for very small volume applications that produce around 80 slices or less per hour.
+Since they are not NSF or commercially rated, light-duty toasters are not recommended for commercial use.
 If they are consistently pushed beyond what they're designed to do, a light duty commercial toaster may burn out quicker.

-Standard Duty: A standard duty toaster can handle a higher volume of toast, anywhere from 80 to 150 slices per hour, and some come with a few added convenience features.
+Medium Duty Commercial: A standard duty toaster can handle a higher volume of toast, anywhere from 80 to 150 slices per hour, and some come with a few added convenience features.
+These toasters are commercially rated for lower volume needs like those of hotel continental breakfasts, coffee shops, and office break rooms.

 These units are designed for higher output and a wider range of breads than a commercial pop-up toaster.
 The product is loaded into a feed area in the front of the unit, and is drawn back into the heating chamber using a conveyor belt.
 After being toasted by heating elements located above and below the belt, it falls down a slanted chute into a collection area.
 If you operate a breakfast buffet, catering business, or a busy restaurant, this commercial toaster is probably the way to go.